alant11/bh-downloader/README.md

 Prerequisite:
-Install python if you don't have it already
+- Install python if you don't have it already
+- Install Firefox browser if you don't already have it.
+The below steps have only been tested on Firefox.